mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 Another possible option to preserve fertility is ovarian tissue freezing.
 This is experimental.

-For more information please read:
+For more information please read the guides * Cancer and Fertility: Information for Women* and *Selecting a Reproductive Endocrinologist* included at the back of this guide.
+These guides are also available online:

-* Cancer and Fertility: Information for Women (http://www2.mskcc.org/patient_education/_assets/downloads-english/725.pdf)
+* Cancer and Fertility: Information for Women - http://www2.mskcc.org/patient_education/_assets/downloads-english/725.pdf
-* Selecting a Reproductive Endocrinologist (http://www2.mskcc.org/patient_education/_assets/downloads-english/739.pdf)
+* Selecting a Reproductive Endocrinologist - http://www2.mskcc.org/patient_education/_assets/downloads-english/739.pdf

-##### Financial Issues
+##### Financial Issues Related to Fertility Preservation
 Unfortunately, fertility preservation is not covered by most insurance plans.
 Sperm banking can cost up to about $1000, and egg or embryo freezing can cost $10,000 to $15,000.
 There are also annual storage fees.
 The financial staff at the sperm bank and reproductive endocrinologist will contact your insurance company to determine if you have coverage.
 There are financial resources available, including Fertile Hope, a discount programs for eligible patients managed through LIVESTRONG.
-For more information on this, ask you nurse for an application.
+For more information about this, ask your nurse or a member of your healthcare for an application.

-##### Additional Considerations
-One thing to be aware of is that collecting sperm or eggs shortly after receiving chemotherapy may not be feasible.

-Depending on the specific drugs you have received beforehand, and how much time has passed since your last treatment, there may be no sperm available to collect or eggs may not respond to stimulation.
-In addition, even if there are sperm or eggs to collect, if you had recent chemotherapy, they may have been damaged by recent treatment.
-There is a possibility that they will not fertilize or grow to form embryos.
-In addition, there is a risk of mutations and possible birth defects in a child conceived from these sperm or eggs.
-We have no data on outcomes of men and women who collect shortly after induction and/or consolidation and prior to transplant.
-Nevertheless, you may choose to attempt collection anyway.

-If you would like to speak with someone to learn more about your options for fertility preservation, ask your doctor or nurse to refer you to our fertility nurse specialist or directly to a sperm bank or reproductive endocrinologist.

 ### Childcare
-<div class="outstanding">To be written</div>
+<div class="outstanding">To be written.
+Social work team should provide input.</div>

 ### Making Arrangements for Your Pets
-<p class="outstanding">Reconcile with "Contact with animals, including your pets - they cannot stay with you during your transplant" in living with Neutropenia.</p>
 Animals can carry diseases and may present risks to you while your immune system is compromised.
-Although most people consider their pets a part of the family, there are a few precautions that need to be observed:

-* During your transplant period (chemotherapy through count recovery) you should minimize direct contact with animals.
+During your transplant period (chemotherapy through count recovery) you should minimize direct contact with animals.
+Your pets will not be able to stay with you at the hotel or apartment, so you should arrange for them to be cared for while you are away from home.

-* Do not allow your pets to sleep with you.
-Don’t allow your pets to lick you in the face.
-* Protect yourself from bites or scratches.
+You should also take these precautions:

 * Be sure that your pet is up-to-date with immunizations and any booster shots.
-* Have your veterinarian check your pet’s stool yearly for parasites.
+Have your veterinarian check your pet’s stool for parasites.
 * Have your pet treated for fleas.
 If your pet walks through wooded areas have it screened for ticks.
+* If you do come into contact with your pets do not allow your pets to sleep with you.
+Don’t allow your pets to lick you in the face.
+* Protect yourself from bites or scratches.
 * Do not clean cat litter boxes or clean up after your dog in the street.
 Have someone else do these things for you.
-* Avoid contact with birds, lizards, snakes, turtles, iguanas, exotic pets, hamsters or other rodents while you recover.
+* Avoid all contact with birds, lizards, snakes, turtles, iguanas, exotic pets, hamsters or other rodents while you recover.
 Contact with birds or reptiles waste may expose you to certain infectious agents.

-After you have recovered from your transplant you will be provided additional instructions regarding pet care in the "Returning Home After Your Autologous Transplant" guide.
+After you have recovered from your transplant you will be provided additional instructions regarding pet care in the "Returning Home After Your Autologous Transplant" guide included at the back of this guide.

 ### Moving into a Nearby Apartment or Hotel
 For the duration of your treatment you and your caregiver will stay at a hotel or apartment within walking distance of the Outpatient BMT Clinic at MSKCC's main hospital.
 You and your caregiver will make regular visits to the Outpatient BMT Clinic.
 The arrangements for your lodgings will be made and communicated to you by your BMT nurse coordinator.

+<p class="dmz">Final Draft - This is where I am right now.
+Everything after this is content from an older draft. </p>

 ### Having Your Central Venous Catheter Inserted
 On or before Day −4 you and your caregiver will come to MSKCC's Interventional Radiology department at main campus to have a central venous catheter inserted into the wall of your chest.